In order to prevent the spread of the novel coronavirus, we announce measures of Waseda University Library.

 - Please disinfect your hands on your own responsibility before/after using library facilities and materials.
 We clean and disinfect the inside of the libraries, but ask you to forgive any imperfection.

 Most of libraries and reading rooms open regular hours.
 Please check User guide No.23 for more details.
-On the other hand, there are some restrictions like below.
+On the other hand, there are some changes like below.

-- Toyama Library: Materials located in Theoretical Configuration / Course Rooms are not available.
+- Toyama Library: To confirm availability of materials located in Theoretical Configuration / Course Rooms, please see here (in Japanese).

 - Theatre Museum Library: Advance reservation is needed.
 For details, please refer to the website (Japanese version only).